 To make these videos work, we try to include a couple things:

 - We record the video in the tone of voice you might use to demonstrate your software to an interested friend.
 We’re enthusiastic but not trying to sell anything.
-We’re also allowed to make mistakes: you’re supposed to come off as human in the video, not as perfect.
+We’re also allowed to make mistakes, stumble, or stutter: you’re supposed to come off as human in the video, not as perfect.

 - Important decisions or open questions in the video are also transcribed into the case or sent in an email to the customer.
 We can’t search video narration, so anything important, including next steps, should also be in writing.